County Waste Information

 Garbage rules remain the same (Blue Bag 1 – paper & paper products; Blue Bag 2 – recyclables, cans, plastics, cartons, foam polystyrene products; 3 Clear Bags and 1 Black bag – all other garbage).
 Please ensure your waste is sorted appropriately to avoid being left behind.
 Waste must be place curbside prior to 7am on the day of your collection.

 Some Reasons Garbage Wasn’t Picked Up

-Too many black bags; too many clear bags; garbage out late to curb; recyclables unclean; paper and recyclables in same bag; recyclables in clear bag; non-compostables in compost receptacle; materials frozen to ground/receptacle; cardboard not bundled properly; bags too heavy (up to 15kg); obstacles preventing pick up (snow, vehicles etc)
+Too many black bags; too many clear bags; garbage out late to curb; recyclables unclean; paper and recyclables in same bag; recyclables in clear bag; non-compostables in compost receptacle; materials frozen to ground/receptacle; cardboard not bundled properly; bags too heavy (up to 15kg); obstacles preventing pick up (snow, vehicles, construction, icy road conditions etc.)

 Household Hazardous Waste

 A product is considered Household hazardous waste (HHW) if it bears one of the following symbols poison, corrosive, flammable or explosive.
 HHW cannot be disposed of in your regular garbage, these items require special disposal.
 Some examples are:

 - Pool chemicals